WRITER, DRAMATURG, THEATRE AND TRANSMEDIA RESEARCHER

 Chair, Transmedia Arts Seminar, Mahindra Humanities Center, HARVARD UNIVERSITY

-Principal, metaLAB, HARVARD UNIVERSITY
+Principal Researcher, metaLAB, HARVARD UNIVERSITY

 Executive Director and Editor-in-Chief, THETHEATRETIMES.COM